Miss Elizabeth: Managing Lex Luger (1999–2000)

 In September 1999, Elizabeth returned to WCW television as the manager of Lex Luger.
 Lex Luger, who was accompanied by Elizabeth at this time to ringside for single matches, was supposed to get ready for the tag team match against Konnan and Rey Mysterio Jr. with Miss Elizabeth's hair on the line and Rey Mysterio Jr.'s mask on the line at SuperBrawl IX with Kevin Nash as his tag team partner.
 However, on the February 18, 1999 edition of WCW Thunder, at the E-Center in Salt Lake City, Utah, a limo pulled up and was driving along with Rey Mysterio Jr. with Lex Luger and Elizabeth inside.
 As Elizabeth and Lex Luger were getting out of the limo, Rey Mysterio Jr. grabbed the door and slammed it into Lex Luger's biceps, injuring him in the process.
 Lex Luger was immediately replaced by Scott Hall as Kevin Nash's tag team partner for the tag team match at Superbrawl IX.

 She then took time off from the road to be with Lex Luger during his recovery from a biceps injury.

 After Lex Luger recovered from his biceps injury, Elizabeth would make her return to WCW programming on the September 27, 1999 edition of WCW Monday Nitro.
 Towards the end of 1999, Elizabeth became much more physically involved in the action than she had ever been.
+Elizabeth wrestled in her first official match against Meng that ended in a draw.
 Her new vicious side would be ever so apparent at Starrcade 1999 when she struck Sting with his own baseball bat.

 In February 2000, Elizabeth managed the short-lived partnership between Lex Luger and Ric Flair.
 The three of them were known as Team Package.
 Shortly thereafter, Team Package went their separate ways as they fought various members of The New Blood.